 - Passengers: 1

-- Average starting price: $17,500
+- Average starting price: $34,500

 Twin Engine Aircraft

-Here are our favorite twin engine piston aircraft, all starting at under $40,000:
+Here are our favorite twin-engine piston aircraft:

 Piper Aztec

-The Piper Aztec has smooth, easy handling that make it a favorite multiengine trainer and new owner aircraft.
+The Piper Aztec has smooth, easy handling that makes it a favorite multiengine trainer and new-owner aircraft.
 The Aztec was designed with extra passenger and baggage space in mind.
-Its superior short-field performance coupled with generous fuel and cargo payload capabilities have made it a perennial favorite in the twin piston category.

 - Cruising speed: 226 mph